-In October 1867 U.S. peace commissioners concluded treaties with the southern Plains tribes at this site that represent milestones in Government Indian relations.
+In October 1867, U.S. peace commissioners concluded treaties with the southern Plains tribes in present-day Medicine Lodge, Kansas, representing milestones in Government Indian relations.
 The treaties did not bring peace, but they were significant as the first such documents aimed at remaking the Plains Indians in the white man’s image and absorbing them into American society rather than merely removing them from areas of settlement.
 Thus, the treaties signaled a new era in Indian-white conflict — not only a struggle for land but also a struggle for cultural identity.

-The commission originally planned to conclude a treaty with the northern Plains tribes at Fort Laramie, Wyoming before meeting with the southern Plains groups.
-In August the members held friendly but inconclusive councils with the Indians on a trip by steamboat up the Missouri River from Omaha, Nebraska where they proceeded from St. Louis, Missouri.
-En route by rail to Fort Laramie, they held a conference with the Sioux Chief Spotted Tail and others at North Platte, Nebraska and learned that the militant Sioux were not ready to confer.
-Postponing the Fort Laramie council until November, they proceeded to Fort Larned, Kansas to meet with the southern Plains tribes.
-Because the Southern Cheyenne refused to come near the string of posts on the Arkansas River, however, the commissioners agreed to negotiate with the Indians 70 miles south of the Arkansas River near a sacred Indian site not far from a small natural basin where Medicine Lodge River and Elm Creeks merged.
+The commission originally planned to conclude a treaty with the northern Plains tribes at Fort Laramie, Wyoming, before meeting with the southern Plains groups.
+In August, the members held friendly but inconclusive councils with the Indians on a trip by steamboat up the Missouri River from Omaha, Nebraska, where they proceeded from St. Louis, Missouri.
+En route by rail to Fort Laramie, they held a conference with the Sioux Chief Spotted Tail and others at North Platte, Nebraska, and learned that the militant Sioux were not ready to confer.
+Postponing the Fort Laramie council until November, they proceeded to Fort Larned, Kansas, to meet with the southern Plains tribes.
+Because the Southern Cheyenne refused to come near the string of posts on the Arkansas River, the commissioners agreed to negotiate with the Indians 70 miles south of the Arkansas River near a sacred Indian site not far from a small natural basin where Medicine Lodge River and Elm Creeks merged.

 The commission party, which arrived on October 19, presented an impressive spectacle.
 It consisted of a two-mile-long caravan of nearly 100 wagons bearing supplies and gifts for the Indians.

-Accompanying it were State officials, Indian agents, newspaper reporters, adventurers and an escort of 500 troops of the 7th Cavalry.
+Accompanying it were State officials, Indian agents, newspaper reporters, adventurers, and an escort of 500 troops of the 7th Cavalry.
 Along both sides of Medicine Lodge River, thousands of Arapaho, Kiowa, Kiowa-Apache, and Comanche were camped.
 With the Southern Cheyenne, who had not yet arrived, the total number was estimated between 5,000 and 15,000.
-Negotiations took place beneath a specially constructed brush arbor 20 feet high in a clearing prepared for the occasion.
+Negotiations occurred beneath a specially constructed brush arbor 20 feet high in a clearing prepared for the occasion.

 Immediately after completing the Medicine Lodge treaties, the commissioners proceeded to Fort Laramie, where they arrived on November 9, 1867.
 But the last of the northern Plains tribes did not sign treaties until the following November.
 Neither of these groups of treaties brought more than temporary peace.
-On the southern Plains, war broke out before a year had passed, and General Philip Sheridan responded in his punitive winter campaign of 1868-69.
+War broke out on the southern Plains before a year passed, and General Philip Sheridan responded in his punitive winter campaign of 1868-69.